WeiqiJust/CHER-Ob/Readme.md

 - vcglib
 - rtiwebmaker

 Note that the numbers in the round brackets indicate the versions of third-party libraries we used to compile the source code and that you may encounter compatibility issues when using lower/higher versions.
-Also note that the provided libraries were built with 64 bits using Visual Studio 2008, so you may need to re-compile if you are using 32 bits and a different compiler.
+Also note that the provided libraries were built with 64 bits using Visual Studio 2008 under `Release` mode, so you may need to re-compile if you are using 32 bits and a different compiler.

 ###Windows